 Our Film and Media Arts MFA program is a full-time program, but it can be completed part-time.
 Students are generally expected to complete the 54-credit-hour program within 36 months.
-First year students are required to attend our Film & Media Arts Boot Camp in August before their first semester.
+First-year students are required to attend our Film & Media Arts Boot Camp in August before their first semester.
 Boot Camp teaches you the essential building blocks for production.
-Focusing on a digital skill set, students will work on practical exercises to get up to speed with equipment and orient those with experience to the expectations of the programs in SOC.
+Focusing on a digital skill set, you will work on practical exercises to get up to speed with equipment and learn about the expectations of the programs in SOC.
 Substitutions for Boot Camp are possible.

 Our MA in Film and Production Media is a 36-credit, 24-month program that will help you build a solid professional skill set in film, video, and digital media.
 You’ll acquire professional competencies in scriptwriting, cinematography, lighting, sound recording, and editing, while also learning the historical, conceptual, and aesthetic foundations and frameworks of the art form and the industry.

 Our MFA in Film and Media Arts is a 54-credit, 36-month terminal degree that prepares you to teach at the university level.
 The focus is more on how meaningful stories are constructed, in an artistic sense, for public knowledge and action.
 You will also focus your studies in one of four concentrations: Environmental and Wildlife Filmmaking; Political, Cultural and Social Impact; Art in Entertainment; or Games and Interactivity.